shell909090/run_it_remote/README.md

 try this:

-    python -m remote -e -i sudo -p -m host1,host2 'hwinfo.all_info()'
+    python -m remote -x -n sudo -m host1,host2 'hwinfo.all_info()'

 it will print all infomation about remote machine.

-* -e for eval mode. result will get back and dump out as json.
+* -x for eval mode. result will get back and dump out as json.
-* -i for instance select. we run remote by sudo.
+* -n for channel select. we run remote by sudo.
-* -p for parallel.
 * -m for machine list, -f(file) or -c(stdin) also can be use.
 * hwinfo.all_info is a program in hwinfo.py. it will collect all infomation about remote machine.